mlKwon/psyctl/README.md

 # PSYCTL - LLM Personality Steering Tool

+> **⚠️ Project Under Development**
+> This project is currently under development and only supports limited functionality.
+Please check the release notes for stable features.

 A project by [Persona Lab](https://modulabs.co.kr/labs/337) at ModuLabs.

 A tool that supports steering LLMs to exhibit specific personalities.
 The goal is to automatically generate datasets and work with just a model and personality specification.

 ---